 other persons into participating in the scheme.
 A California pyramid scheme

 conviction under Penal Code section 327 is punishable by one year or up

 If you are being investigated or charged with securities or investment

-fraud, including Pyramid or Ponzi schemes, immediately consult with an
+fraud, including Pyramid or Ponzi schemes, immediately consult with a

-experienced criminal defense attorney to determine what legal steps you
+Los Angeles criminal lawyer to determine what legal steps you should take